openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and CEPH storage
     2. Enable and configure Contrail plugin
-    3. Enable dedicated analytics DB
+    3. Add 3 nodes with controller role
-    4. Add 3 nodes with controller role
+    4. Add 3 nodes with "compute" and "Ceph-OSD" roles
-    5. Add 3 nodes with "compute" and "Ceph-OSD" roles
+    5. Add a node with contrail-controller role
-    6. Add a node with contrail-config, contrail-control and contrail-db roles
+    6. Add a node with contrail-analytics role
-    7. Add a node with contrail-analytics-db and contrail-analytics roles
+    7. Add a node with contrail-analytics-db role
     8. Deploy cluster with plugin
     9. Run contrail health check tests
     10. Run OSTF tests